 Your screen is to small to play this free online game.

-Use you mouse to choose whether you want subtraction or addition, then write on out the calculations on the left side, and the select your answer on the right side.
+Use you mouse to play this free online game.
+Choose whether you want subtraction or addition, then write on out the calculations on the left side, and the select your answer on the right side.

 Addition is the basic operation of arithmetic.
 Addition is commutative and associative so the order the terms are added in does not matter.
 The identity element of addition (the additive identity) is 0, that is, adding 0 to any number yields that same number.
 Also, the inverse element of addition (the additive inverse) is the opposite of any number, that is, adding the opposite of any number to the number itself yields the additive identity, 0.
 When adding whole numbers, a place-value position can have only one digit in it.
 If the sum of digits in a place value position is more that 10, you have to regroup the number of tens to the next greater place value position.
 When you add, make sure you line up the digits according to their place values, as in the example below.
 As you regroup, place the regrouped digit above the appropriate digit in the next higher place value position and add it to the numbers below it.
 You must add digits in the ones place first, the digits in the tens place next, and so on.
 Go from right to left.